sunidhi-mishra/PeopleOS_RFP_Response_Assistant/README.md

 }
 ```

 `embedder_ready: false` means the backend started but failed to initialise the embedding engine — check the Render logs for the specific cause (missing API key, Gemini outage, malformed knowledge base).
+The server stays alive in this degraded state so `/health` remains reachable for diagnostics.

 ### `POST /match`